dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform+server/index.md

 We will need to host this new server component so your blog can use it instead of the `platform.cs52.me` one.

 🚀 [Same steps as for the short.](../../sa/server-side/#deploy-to-heroku)

+Create a new Heroku instance, but you should be able to use the same mongo connection string.
+Make sure in your code you use a different database name though.

 ## P1 Complete